Oyster: Human history

 In the early 19th century, oysters were cheap and mainly eaten by the working class.
 Throughout the 19th century, oyster beds in New York Harbor became the largest source of oysters worldwide.
 On any day in the late 19th century, six million oysters could be found on barges tied up along the city's waterfront.
 They were naturally quite popular in New York City, and helped initiate the city's restaurant trade.
 New York's oystermen became skilled cultivators of their beds, which provided employment for hundreds of workers and nutritious food for thousands.
 Eventually, rising demand exhausted many of the beds.
 To increase production, they introduced foreign species, which brought disease; effluent and increasing sedimentation from erosion destroyed most of the beds by the early 20th century.
 Oysters' popularity has put ever-increasing demands on wild oyster stocks.
 This scarcity increased prices, converting them from their original role as working-class food to their current status as an expensive delicacy.

-In Britain, the native species (European flat oyster) has five years to mature and is protected by the people during their May-to-August spawning season.
+In Britain, the native European flat oyster (Ostrea edulis) takes five years to mature and is protected during the May-to-August spawning season.
 The current market is dominated by the larger Pacific oyster and Rock oyster species which are farmed year-round.